Gary Raymond reflects on the debate around statues, and takes a look at when BBC’s Question Time virtually came to Wales this week.

 It swells the heart with pride whenever BBC’s flagship politics debate/undignified gladiatorial maul programme turns its attention to Wales.
 In the Old Times, the circus used to physically come to town.
 The queues to sign up stretched around the block.
 Swivelled-eyed right wing nutjobs were instructed to join the “Melanie Phillips Line”, while the “Owen Jones Conga” was reserved for spotty leftists who smelled of tea tree oil.
 Fun times.
 There was a nifty little merch stall set up in the venue lobby, with gifts stretching the gamut from copies of Mao’s Little Red Book to great hunks of locally-sourced gammon.
 It was a festival of ideas.
 A carnival of the opinions.
 A cornucopia of ticked boxes.

 Some have claimed in recent years that Question Time has lost its relevancy.
 I disagree.
 It has been, at its best, like watching a distilled live version of Twitter for fifty minutes every week.
 Question Time is less sweary, nobody backs up their arguments with links to websites, and I’ve yet to hear anybody threaten JK Rowling, but other than that, the two platforms are eerily similar.
-But during the pandemic the programme seemed to have regained some of the level-headedness it had before it became an anteroom of social media rage.
+But during the pandemic Question Time seemed to have regained some of the level-headedness it had before it became an anteroom of social media rage.
 Perhaps it’s the fact the audiences were gone?
-Nevertheless, by the time the show came (almost) to Cardiff this week, the “idea” of the live audience had returned, quashing any speculation that QT will take the plunge and do without the baying crowd for good.
+Nevertheless, by the time the show came (almost) to Cardiff this week, the “idea” of the live audience had returned, quashing any speculation that Question Time will take the plunge and do without the baying crowd for good.
 You can almost hear the lips curl in the production suite.
 My god, this is boooooooooring.
 How is it even television unless some 60 year old pink-faced white dude is shouting TAKE BACK CONTROL at tiny Lisa Nandy, his spittle spraying into the ‘fro of the student nurse sitting patiently in front of him?

 So, the middle ground, the “opening of non-essential shops” of the TV debate world, is to have a Celebrity Squares of public faces up on a large screen, offering a balanced array of feedback to the panellists’ socially distanced monologues.
 It’s a very unhappy half-way house.
-This also means that rather than send the circus to town, for now QT can simply send a ZOOM invitation.
+This also means that rather than send the circus to town, for now Question Time can simply send a ZOOM invitation.
 Fiona Bruce is inviting you to a Zoom meeting has a certain allure to it.
 Strange, then, that everyone looked so reluctant, so bored.
 QT’s strict adherence to the BBC rules of balance meant that in the past they would sometimes go as far as recruiting audience members from the far right outer-reaches of the Conservative Party in order to make sure Melanie Phillips got a few whoops when she slagged off Muslims, gays, and women.
-But this week, a week smack bang in the middle of what some might superficially refer to as the era of Black Lives Matter, the QT recruitment drive was unable to find a single black person for their virtual audience in a city with one of the oldest African-Caribbean communities in the UK.
+But this week, a week smack bang in the middle of what some might superficially refer to as the era of Black Lives Matter, the Question Time recruitment drive was unable to find a single black person for their virtual audience in a city with one of the oldest African-Caribbean communities in the UK.
 Perhaps it was because Melanie Phillips was unavailable to provide balance?

 The panel was more diverse.
 Welsh Minister for Health and Social Services Vaughan Gething reminds us simply with his presence that the UK Government’s daily briefings have been as uniformly white as they’ve been shit.
 The other voice of reason on the panel came in the person of novelist Bernadine Evaristo, not forced here, thankfully, to share her chair with Margaret Atwood.
 Evaristo spoke beautifully and powerfully – just as she writes – about black history, about black experience, and about our racist Prime Minister Boris Johnson.